helium/HIP/0000-dynamic-poc.md

 The spreading factor (SF) in LoRa determines the number of chirps (symbol) used to encode a bit of information.
 A higher spreading factor increases the number of chirps per bit, which makes the signal take longer to transmit but increases its resilience to noise and increases range.
 Further detail is beyond the scope of this document but the performance improvements have been shown to the minimum sensitivity:

-Sensitivty improvements take from (3)Semtech AN1200.22:
+Sensitivity improvements take from (3)Semtech AN1200.22:

 | Mode | Bit Rate(kb/s) |	Sensitivity(dBm) | Symbol Time(ms) | US915 Max Packet Size(bytes)  |
 |------|---------------|------------------|-----------------|---------------------------|